alberttheprince/rpemotes-reborn/README.md

 The original dpemotes uses mysql-async which was then changed to ghmattimysql.
 Unfortunately, they are no longer maintained.

 To use the SQL features, install the [oxmysql](https://github.com/overextended/oxmysql) resource.
-If you do not want to use the SQL features, comment out `dependency "oxmysql"` in fxmanifest.lua.
+If you do not want to use the SQL features, comment out the `oxmysql` region in fxmanifest.lua.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------